Lemon Poppy Sugar Cookies for Remembrance Day

 Seeing red poppies pop up over the hearts of men and women around town always means one thing: it’s time to remember.
 It’s time to remember the sacrifices made by our fellow citizens.
 It is time to remember the soldiers that fell and the lives that would never be the same.
 It’s time to remember how lucky we are to have the freedom and the peace we all enjoy, and often take for granted, today.

-Having grown up in a family where my grandparents have lived through the war, both as soldiers and civilians, this time of year has always been very special to me.
+Having grown up in a family where my grandparents lived through the war, both as soldiers and civilians, this time of year has always been very special.
 Hearing their stories, only a few as most are still too painful to recall and share, makes me incredibly thankful to live in a peaceful country.

-While Remembrance Day (or Veterans Day, for my neighbours to the south) has never been about celebration through food, I decided this year I would create something special in honour of all those we will remember as we stand for our moment of silence at at 11am this November 11th.
+While Remembrance Day (or Veterans Day, for my neighbors to the south) has never been about celebration through food, I decided this year I would create something special in honor of all those we will remember as we stand for our moment of silence at 11 am this November 11th.

 Ingredients